Meet Your Council Members

 Please note that any correspondence, such as e-mail or letters, sent to city officials or staff becomes public record and is available for public/media review.

-Every Council meeting has an allocated time at the beginning of each meeting for citizens to address the Council with questions or concerns they may have.
+Every Council meeting has an allocated time at the end of each meeting for citizens to address the Council with questions or concerns they may have.
 If at all possible, if you do wish to appear before the council, please schedule your appearance in advance with Ann Kasel at (507) 437-9943.
 Agendas for all council meetings are available the Friday before at the City Administration Office, 500 Fourth Avenue NE.
 All meetings are open to the public with the exception of closed sessions.

 When the Council Meets